rachlee/GA-final-project/README.md

         pass

 ## Libraries/Modules
 Python Libraries/Modules to be used as part of the project include os, subprocess, shutil.
-Other dependencies may be used as project is finalized.
+Other dependencies may be used as project is finalized.git